dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 * show title and tags (for now)
 * use post id to link to full view

+Hint: As this is a connected component that relies on the list of posts, you'll want to run your `fetchPosts()` ActionCreator from `componentWillMount`.

 ### New

 Component to create a new blog post (you can reuse this component for editing posts if you like).
+Should be a connected component that can trigger actions (ActionCreators).

 ### Show + edit